ardzoht/clion-ide-settings/README.md

 NOTE: To get CLion setting up the project properly, you should have the magma VM built using `make` and have it running using `make run`.

-This settings repository contains preferences to setup a remote connection to magma VM, so all the CMake building, tags and even the project run is done remotely rather than on the host.
+This settings repository contains preferences to setup a remote connection to magma VM, so all the CMake building, tags, libraries compilation are done remotely rather than on the host.

 ## How to